CUBRID/cubrid-manual/en/ha.rst

 **ha_sql_log_max_size_in_mbytes**

 The value of this parameter is the maximum size of the file which is created when SQL applied to DB by **applylogdb** process is logged.
 The new file is created when the size of a log file is over this value.

+**ha_sql_log_max_count**

+The value of this parameter indicates the maximum number of SQL log files to be maintained.
+The oldest ones are removed when the number of SQL log files exceeds this.
+This parameter can be set within the range of 2 to 5, and the default is 2. **ha_sql_log_max_count** and **ha_sql_log_max_size_in_mbytes** need to be set properly in order to adjust the amount of SQL log to maintain.

+**ha_sql_log_path**

+The value of this parameter indicates the path where the SQL log files will be created.
+The default value is **NULL**.
+This parameter can be set to an absolute or relative path.
+If a relative path is set, it is determined based on the replication log directory described in **ha_enable_sql_logging**.
+The database server process (cub_server) should have appropriate permissions on the path to create SQL log files.
+If this parameter is not set, the SQL log files will be created on the path described in **ha_enable_sql_logging**

 .. _ha-cubrid-broker-conf: